foundations-fall-2016/session5/readme.md

 }
 ```

-Add absolute positioning and create a viewable area for the image on the `<h1>`.
-(Note: we can get the image dimensions via the inspector.)
+Add the custom font (top of the css file):

 `@import url(futura/stylesheet.css);`

+Note - this requires an additional call to the server to fetch the additional css when the browser renders the file.

 ```
 header h1 {